 The flow control will get inside the loop & the print statement will be done.

 At last, the key variable value will be increased by 1.
-So, that at one point, the key variable value becomes greater than the input value.
+So, at one point, the key variable value becomes greater than the input value.

 Output: